 REGULATIONS OF STUDENT MOBILITY FOR TRAINEESHIP (SMT)

-Students from the 1st, 2nd and 3rd degree of studies (also part-time students) who have completed at least first year of first-cycle studies, have completed the semester preceding the student mobility as well as the university graduates may participate in Traineeship in the frame of Erasmus+ Programme.
+Students from the 1st, 2nd, 3rd degree of studies and single-stage studies (also part-time students) who have completed at least first year of first-cycle studies, have completed the semester preceding the student mobility as well as the university graduates may participate in Traineeship in the frame of Erasmus+ Programme.
 The graduates have 12 months (starting from the day of graduation) for completing their traineeship, however the application should be submitted before the end of studies.

 Upon the start of the student mobility, the student may not be on leave nor be subject to disciplinary proceedings.

 The student has the possibility of multiple participation in the program, taking into account that the maximum length of stay on the scholarship amounts to a total of 12 months for each cycle of education (max.
 12 months during the 1st cycle, max.
 12 months during the 2nd cycle and the max.
 12 months during the 3rd cycle).
+Students of single-cycle studies, such as Physiotherapy can be mobile up to 24 months.
 The duration of stay includes previous participation in the LLP-Erasmus and Erasmus + programmes.

 The destination countries covered by the Erasmus+ programme have been divided into 3 groups depending depending on the cost of living.
-The following grant rates were assigned (valid from 01/01/2023):
+The following grant rates were assigned:

 OUTGOING STUDENTS RECRUITMENT PROCESS - MOBILITY FOR TRAINEESHIP

-The recruitment process is carried out by International Relations Office employees.
+Application form, CV and cover letter (CV and letter in a foreign language - English or German) should be taken to the interview .
+Recruitment of students for traineeship is carried out by employees of the International Rlations Office.
 In the process of assessing the candidate and qualifications for the student mobility the following issues are taken into account:

-- Adequate language proficiency (English or other language in which classes will be conducted at a partner university)
+- adequate language proficiency (English or other language in which traineeship will be conducted at a host institution)

 - average grade from the entire course of study (confirmed by Student Service Center - COS employee in the application form)